JeromeAriola/ArduinoQuadcopter/README.md

   -NRF24L01+ PA LNA (same as previous part, this is Rx)

 Pins 5 and 6 are the back motors, while pins 9 and 10 are the front motors.
 How I can find my sense of direction is that the front left motor rotates CCW.
+You can also change the pins for your personal convenience.

 The transmitter code is pretty straightforward...